Khanate of Bukhara: Rise of Muhammad Shaybani

-However Shah Isma'il I of the newly founded Safavid Empire, wishing to conquer the Timurid lands for himself and enraged by Shibani's staunch Sunnism, invaded Khorasan and killed Mohammad Shibani outside the city of Merv in 1510.
+However Shah Ismail I of the newly founded Safavid Empire, wishing to conquer the Timurid lands for himself and enraged by Shaybani's staunch Sunnism, invaded Khorasan and killed Mohammad Shaybani outside the city of Merv in 1510.
 Khorasan and Khwarazm were conquered by Iran and Samarqand was briefly lost to Babur in 1512.
 However, he was unable to establish his presence there for long and soon the Uzbeks were able to reclaim their lost territory.
 However, Khwarazm permanently became independent, becoming the Khanate of Khiva.
 It was ruled by the Arabshahids, another branch of the Shibanids.
 Khwarazm was briefly conquered by Ubaidullah Khan (1533–1539) but shortly after it became independent once again.

 After Muhammad Shaybani's death, a kurultai elected Kuchkonji, Shaybani's uncle and Abu'l Khayr's eighth son, as the new supreme khan.
 The kurultai also divided the lands conquered by Shaybani into regional appanages and distributed them among different lineages of the Abu'l-Khayrid dynasty.
 Kuchkonji took Samarkand as his seat of power; Bukhara was given to Ubaydullah, Shaybani's nephew; Miyonkol (the region between Bukhara and Samarkand, around present-day Navoiy) went to Jonibeg, Abu'l Khayr's grandson through his second son Khoja Muhammad; and Tashkent to Suyunjuk (also known as Sevinch Muhammad), Abu'l Khayr's ninth son.